 All referrals are made via email.
 When a call to the central helpline is received, Contact One emails the referral details to the Gabriel Project Operator (GPO), where the location of the Parish Coordinator closest to the caller is determined.
-GPO then emails all the details of the referral to the appropriate Parish Coordinator, with copies to the Proect Coordinator and Mike Ronco.
+GPO then emails all the details of the referral to the appropriate Parish Coordinator, copying the Project Coordinator.
 This email from the GPO will come from GabrielProjectOperator@gmail.com and the Subject line will read "Gabriel Project Referral for (mom's name) - Please Reply All".